-- Ph.D. – Nutrition Science (with a concentration in human clinical nutrition)
+- Ph.D. – Nutrition Science (with a concentration in human clinical nutrition), Purdue University

-- M.P.H. – Epidemiological and Biostatistical Methods for Public Health and Clinical Research
+- M.P.H. – Epidemiological and Biostatistical Methods for Public Health and Clinical Research, Johns Hopkins University

-- B.S. – Dietetics and Nutrition, Fitness, and Health
+- B.S. – Dietetics and Nutrition, Fitness, and Health, Purdue University

-Dr. O’Connor is a Cancer Prevention Fellow with the Risk Factor Assessment Branch (RFAB) of the Epidemiology and Genomics Research Program (EGRP).
-In this role, she works with Dr. Kirsten Herrick and others in the Division of Cancer Control and Population Sciences (DCCPS) on projects applying a causal inference lens to associations between protein-rich foods, processed foods, and chronic disease prevention.
-Dr. O’Connor also assists in maintenance of publicly available dietary assessment tools developed by RFAB including the Automated Self-Administered Dietary Assessment Tool (ASA24), the Dietary History Questionnaire (DHQ), and dietary screeners.
+Dr. O’Connor is a Special Volunteer with the Risk Factor Assessment Branch (RFAB) of the Epidemiology and Genomics Research Program (EGRP).
+She was previously a Cancer Prevention Fellow in RFAB from September 2019 to November 2021.
+In this role, she worked with Dr. Kirsten Herrick and others in the Division of Cancer Control and Population Sciences (DCCPS) on projects applying a causal inference lens to associations between protein-rich foods, processed foods, and chronic disease prevention.
+Dr. O’Connor also assisted in maintenance of publicly available dietary assessment tools developed by RFAB including the Automated Self-Administered Dietary Assessment Tool (ASA24), the Dietary History Questionnaire (DHQ), and dietary screeners.